uw-nsl/Temporal_Forgetting/README.md

 We released our RL training ckpts of Qwen2.5-7B model in [Huggingface](https://huggingface.co/UWNSL).

-Code of our evaluations pipeline will be released in several days :）Appreciate your patience~
+Code of our evaluation pipeline will be released in several days :）Appreciate your patience~

 ## Citation